Slimakanzer/cudnn-benchmark/README.md

 Benchmark have 9 command line arguments.

     file_name - name of file with convolution cases [example](https://github.com/Slimakanzer/cudnn-benchmark/blob/master/conv_example.txt)
-    data_type - data types
+    file_name_output - name of the output file with benchmark results data_type - data types
         valuses: fp16, fp32, fp64
     all_formats - use all formats or not